debops/debops/README.md

 And other bits and pieces.

 The default of Foodsoft is to redirect to HTTPS so be sure to setup a certificate for example via [debops.pki].
-Also note that this role uses the [DebOps](http://debops.org/) to setup the webserver and configure the database.
+Also note that this role uses the [DebOps](http://debops.org/) project to setup the webserver and configure the database.
 Be sure to check it out! :smile: Thanks to [Maciej Delmanowski](https://github.com/drybjed) for the amazing work.

 [debops.pki]: https://galaxy.ansible.com/list#/roles/1588